jarommollinet/responsive-images-and-svg-free-churro/README.md

 - Use the `<picture>` element to create a responsive image with art direction.
 - Use an `<img>` with `srcset` and `size` attributes to serve different image sizes for different screen widths.
+- Use Dev Tools find images that are loading too slowly, and then learn to optimize them.
 - Load an SVG image with `<img>`.
 - Use inline SVGs and create a `<symbol>` to easily reuse your inline SVG.

  ⚠️ This assignment builds on your _Semantic HTML and basic navigation_ assignment                                                                                                                                                                                                                                                                                                                                                                               |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | After cloning this repo and opening it in VSCode, copy the following files and folder from your _Semantic HTML and basic navigation_ assignment into this repo.<br><br><ul><li>📄 index.html</li><li>📄 favicon.ico</li><li>📁images</li><li>📁about</li><li>📁contact</li></ul><br>**Make sure that you don't copy any other folders or files, including the `test` and `readme-assets` folders, the hidden `.git` and `.github` folders, and the `package.json` files** |

+## 📄 Add CSS files

+In order for the images in this assignment to display properly, we need a little CSS.
+Load the `styles/main.css` fine in the `<head>` on all three of your html files.
+Add this to your main `index.html` file:

+   `<link rel="stylesheet" href="styles/main.css">`

+   And add this to your subpages (notice the relative path to the styles folder):

+   `<link rel="stylesheet" href="../styles/main.css">`

 ## :art: Add a hero image using `<picture>`